 Magnotta joins a rising chorus of alarm about Lyme, and other vector-borne infections, one now being debated on Parliament Hill.
-Elizabeth May’s private member’s bill, C-442, which saw second reading last week, calls Lyme a “national crisis” and proposes a “made-in-Canada strategy” to deal with it.
+Green Party Leader Elizabeth May’s private member’s bill, C-442, which saw second reading last week, calls Lyme a “national crisis” and proposes a “made-in-Canada strategy” to deal with it.
 The bill has all-party support and the backing of the Canadian Medical Association.
 That isn’t surprising.
-Chronic Lyme may not be a bona fide medical diagnosis, but most Canadians know someone touched by it or have heard the harrowing stories of high-profile victims: writer Amy Tan, singer Kathleen Hanna.
+Chronic Lyme may not be a bona fide medical diagnosis, but most Canadians know someone touched by it, or have heard the harrowing stories of high-profile victims, such as writer Amy Tan and singer Kathleen Hanna.
 Advocacy groups, led by the International Lyme and Associated Diseases Society (ILADS) have called Lyme an unacknowledged epidemic for decades, one that leads to nerve damage, immune dysfunction, neurological deficits and miscarriage.
 ILADS rejects IDSA guidelines, saying a bull’s-eye rash often isn’t present, and clinical presentation can be blurred by co-infections, including chlamydias and babesiosis.
 Borrelia burgdorferi, they note, can lurk undetected in blood in a cystic form.
 All have potentially catastrophic consequences for public health.
-“Lyme-literate” doctors treat chronic Lyme with antibiotics over months, even years, often via IV—an approach the ISDA argues is “dangerous” and can lead to life-threatening allergies, liver damage, IV line infections, and antibiotic resistance.
+“Lyme-literate” doctors treat chronic Lyme with antibiotics over months, even years, often via IV—an approach the ISDA argues is “dangerous” and can lead to life-threatening allergies, liver damage, IV line infections and antibiotic resistance.

-The result has been a medical standoff — and an underground Lyme treatment network that sees Canadians travelling to the U.S. and paying upwards of $50,000 for treatment.
+The result has been a medical standoff—and an underground Lyme treatment network that sees Canadians travelling to the U.S. and paying upward of $50,000 for treatment.
 All Canadian doctors who are vocal about treating chronic Lyme have been shut down, says Jim Wilson, president of the Canadian Lyme Foundation.
-“But you’ll never find they’ve been shut down because of Lyme specifically.”
-Ernie Murakami, a Hope, B.C.-based physician who treated more than 6,000 people for Lyme directly and with other doctors, relinquished his medical licence in 2008 after what he calls “constant harassment and investigation” by the B.C.
+“But you’ll never find they’ve been shut down because of Lyme, specifically.”
+Ernie Murakami, a physician based in Hope, B.C., who treated more than 6,000 people for Lyme directly and with other doctors, relinquished his medical licence in 2008 after what he calls “constant harassment and investigation” by the B.C.
 College of Physicians and Surgeons.
-Murakami, who now runs a foundation, lectures and directs patients to doctors willing to treat, doesn’t understand the resistance: “When it comes to chronic Lyme there is pathological denial.”
+Murakami, who now runs a foundation, lectures and directs patients to doctors willing to treat, doesn’t understand the resistance: “When it comes to chronic Lyme, there is pathological denial.”

 That fact puts people with Lyme-like symptoms at real risk of misdiagnosis, says Magnotta.
-Lyme, dubbed “the great pretender,” mimics other conditions for which there is no known cause or cure, including fibromyalgia, multiple sclerosis, dementia, lupus, bipolar disorder, and amyotrophic lateral sclerosis, or ALS.
-Many patients came to Murakami diagnosed with other conditions, he says, adding 21 were in wheelchairs that they no longer needed after treatment.
+Lyme, dubbed “the great pretender,” mimics other conditions for which there is no known cause or cure, including fibromyalgia, multiple sclerosis, dementia, lupus, bipolar disorder and amyotrophic lateral sclerosis, or ALS.
+Many patients came to Murakami diagnosed with other conditions, he says, adding that 21 were in wheelchairs, which they no longer needed after treatment.

 But she did leave to consult with Maureen McShane, an American doctor who lives in Montreal and practises in Plattsburgh, N.Y.
 McShane began treating Lyme after contracting it in the Laurentians in 2002.
 It took her almost a year to be diagnosed (one doctor said it was menopause), and two years to treat.
 Since then, she has treated more than 300 Canadians, many of whom are angry: “They’re incensed they’re paying for health care and being denied treatment,” she says.